Zukkari/maven-template/README.md

 Now starts the trouble.
 If a project contains many modules and these are all packaged manually, then someone must do the dull and error prone job of zipping everything.
-When an useful dependency has dependencies of its own (each of which can have more dependencies) then finding all the jars becomes a pain.
+When a useful dependency has dependencies of its own (each of which can have more dependencies) then finding all the jars becomes a pain.
-When a jar has several versions and each version can depends on different versions of its dependencies, then matching the versions becomes a nightmare.
+When a jar has several versions and each version can depend on different versions of its dependencies, then matching the versions becomes a nightmare.
 All this is solved by build tools.
 We will focus on a tool called apache maven.